-Any draft implementing technical standards are produced in accordance with Article 15 of the EBA Regulation.
-According to Article 15(4) of the EBA Regulation, implementing technical standards must be adopted by means of regulations or decisions.
+Any draft ITS are produced in accordance with Article 15 of the EBA Regulation.
+According to Article 15(4) of the EBA Regulation, ITS must be adopted by means of regulations or decisions.

 According to EU law, EU regulations are binding in their entirety and directly applicable in all Member States.
 This means that, on the date of their entry into force, they become part of the national law of the Member States and that their transposition into national law is not only unnecessary, but also prohibited by EU law, except insofar as this is expressly required by them.